EthnCZ/2025SE.EthanCzapla.ManipulatorRobot/ManipulatorRobot/Claw/README.md.txt

-This part should be responsible for the claw to open and close as well as its initialisation.
+This part should be responsible for the claw to initialise, open and close.